nebulazorua/exe-psych-fork/README.md

 also epics from Andromeda lol

-also the basis for NightmareVision
+also the base for NightmareVision and originally for Troll Engine (though TE still inherits alot of code from here)